plandex-ai/plandex/docs/docs/models/model-providers.md

 # Model Providers

-By default, Plandex uses the OpenAI models, but you can use models from any provider that provides an OpenAI-compatible API, like [OpenRouter.ai](https://openrouter.ai/) (Anthropic, Gemini, and open source models), [Together.ai](https://together.ai) (open source models), [Replicate](https://replicate.com/), [Ollama](https://ollama.com/), and more.
+By default, Plandex uses OpenAI models, but you can use models from any provider that provides an OpenAI-compatible API, like [OpenRouter.ai](https://openrouter.ai/) (Anthropic, Gemini, and open source models), [Together.ai](https://together.ai) (open source models), [Replicate](https://replicate.com/), [Ollama](https://ollama.com/), and more.

+## Limitations

+While you can use Plandex with many different providers and models as described above, Plandex requires reliable function calling, which can still be a challenge to find in non-OpenAI models.
+Additionally, Plandex's prompts have mainly been written and tested against OpenAI models.

+For these reasons, OpenAI models will tend to provide the best experience, and it's recommended to start with the defaults.

+In the future, we plan to offer prompts that are tailored for different models, and we also expect that other models and providers will catch up on the reliability front.
+Until then, **support for non-OpenAI models should generally be considered experimental.**

 ## OpenAI